As Aristotle said a long time ago,

 How to develop a good practice?

-Any behavioral pattern can be mastered and put into practice on a daily basis of yours.
+Any behavioral pattern can be mastered and put into practice on a daily basis.
 The only issue is your dedication and ability to polish your strengths instead of focusing on your weaknesses.

 Self-discipline and high motivation are keys for both personal and commercial traits.
 Paraphrasing a well-known saying: Do not build a business or career, build “yourself.”